lmapii/practical-zephyr/00_empty/readme.md

 As mentioned, setting the `BOARD` variable is optional and usually only done if you want to build for only one board.
 The value for the `BOARD` can be chosen in different ways, e.g., using an environment variable.
 The Zephyr build system determines the final value for `BOARD` in a pre-defined order; refer to the [documentation for the application CMakeLists.txt][zephyr-cmakelists-app] for details.

-> **Note**: Personally, while experimenting I typically specify the `BOARD` in the `CMakeLists.txt` file since I don't really remember the exact board names.
+> **Note**: TODO: update.
+Personally, while experimenting I typically specify the `BOARD` in the `CMakeLists.txt` file since I don't really remember the exact board names.
 You can always dump the list of supported boards using the command `west boards`.

 Now that Zephyr is available, we can go ahead and add the application: